 - 5.3.1 Using the above criteria, and particularly rarity and survival/condition, the Site Area is likely to contain non-statutory remains of local or borough significance.
-These include the early nineteenth-century housing that fronted New Blakeley Street (Sites 05 and 06), for which there is evidence to suggest that all of these houses incorporated cellars, offering a greater potential for the survival of buried remains of archaeological interest. - 5.3.2 Some of the other heritage assets that have been identified in the Site Area (Sites 02, 03 and 04) are considered to be of low significance on account of their apparent absence of cellars, which reduces the potential for buried remains to survive.
-Remains of the tenter ground (Site 01) are very unlikely to survive, and the back-to-back houses that occupied the southern part of the Site Area (Site 07) were excavated fully in 2013, reducing the significance of these sites.
+These include the some of the early nineteenth-century housing that fronted Ashley Lane (Site 02, north-eastern part), together with houses along New Blakeley Street (Sites 06 and 07), and the Derby Arms Public House (Site 08).
+There is evidence to suggest that all these properties incorporated cellars, offering a greater potential for the survival of buried remains of archaeological interest. - 5.3.2 Some of the other heritage assets that have been identified in the Site Area (Sites 03, 04 and 05) are considered to be of low significance on account of their apparent absence of cellars, which reduces the potential for buried remains to survive.
+Remains of the tenter ground (Site 01) are very unlikely to survive, reducing the significance of the site.